 FMPP is a competitive grants program originally created in the 2002 Farm Bill, which aims to increase and strengthen direct producer-to-consumer marketing channels.
 FMPP was expanded to become the Farmers Market and Local Food Promotion Program (FMLFPP) in the 2014 Farm Bill, and then reauthorized in the 2018 Farm Bill as a subprogram of the new Local Agriculture Market Program (LAMP).

 LAMP partially combines FMLFPP with another federal program dedicated to bolstering local and regional food systems: the Value Added Producers Grant Program (VAPG).
 By combining these two important programs, the 2018 Farm Bill improved the efficiency and effectiveness of each, while also ensuring permanent mandatory funding for both.
 To read more about this innovative new program, see our deep dive blog on LAMP in the 2018 Farm Bill.

-In total, 19% of Ypsilanti farmers market sales are from food assistance.
+In total, the stock trading platforms 2023 dictate that 19% of Ypsilanti farmers market sales are from food assistance.
 The markets accept 7 different types of nutrition currency, including SNAP, Double-up Bucks, WIC, and Senior Project Fresh.